 To learn more about Vassar, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting into some of the best colleges and universities in the U.S.

 Vassar is located in the suburban setting of Poughkeepsie, New York, less than an hour from New York City.

-If you want to see Vassar for yourself, plan a visit.
+If you want to see Vassar for yourself, be sure to plan a visit!
 The best way to reach campus is to take Taconic State Parkway to Poughkeepsie, or book a flight to the nearest airport, Stewart International.

 You can also take a virtual campus tour to get a sense of what Vassar and Poughkeepsie are like without leaving home.

 First-Year Applications are Due

 The deadline for Fall first-year applications to Vassar is Jan 1.